8 editing tips from my photo editor

 3. Presets changed everything!

-Jordan here - I created the Light & Airy Preset Suite to make Jenna's job a little easier and it transformed her editing time and her edits!
+Jordan here - I created the Brittley Preset Suite to make Jenna's job a little easier and it transformed her editing time and her edits!

 4. I'm now super picky about photos

 I have to unfollow people on insta who don't know how to properly crop/edit photos - or at least get it close.
 It drives me insane.